Multi-Sub Optimizer Tutorial

 This tutorial will show you how to use Multi-Sub Optimizer (MSO) and briefly introduce you to the theory behind it.
 Using data from a set of measurements that have already been performed, you'll learn how to set up an MSO project and run the optimization without having to do any measurements beforehand yourself.
 This will get you familiar with MSO first, so you'll be ready to optimize your system as soon as you perform the necessary measurements on your own setup.

 Even if you are an experienced MSO user, you can benefit from at least skimming the tutorial to get familiar with the Measurement Import Wizard and the Configuration Wizard, first introduced in version 1.1.0.
 Creation of new configurations using the wizard-driven approach is faster than the old approach, even for experienced users.

 What is Multi-Sub Optimizer?

-Multi-Sub Optimizer is free software that performs multiple subwoofer integration.
+Multi-Sub Optimizer is free software that performs multiple subwoofer integration, and can optionally integrate the subs and main speakers.
 Given a set of individual subwoofer and optional main speaker measurements, it performs the following tasks automatically.

 - Optimizes the integration of the subs with one another.